Jahia/jahia-ui-root/README.md

 5. Deploy `jahia-ui-root` to Jahia.
 6. Repeat 4-5 for every other module used in navigation (`jahia-dashboard` etc.)

+##Unit testing

+You can execute unit test by running:

+`yarn tests:unit`

 ## Build

 <!--